enelesmai/tic-tac-toe/README.md

 - Ruby
 - OOP
 - Yield
+- Describe, it and context for testing with RSpec

 Tools used on this project

 - Visual Studio Code
 - VSCode Ruby by Stafford Brunk 0.27.0
 - Rubocop 0.8.3
+- RSpec 3.9

 ## Screenshot